ManageIQ/manageiq/README.md

 [![Build history for master branch](https://buildstats.info/travisci/chart/ManageIQ/manageiq?branch=master&buildCount=50)](https://travis-ci.org/ManageIQ/manageiq/branches)

+## Discover, Optimize, and Control your Hybrid IT

+### Manage containers, virtual machines, networks, and storage from a single platform

-ManageIQ is a Cloud Management Platform that delivers the insight, control, and automation that enterprises need to address the challenges of managing hybrid cloud environments.
+ManageIQ is a Management Platform that delivers the insight, control, and automation that enterprises need to address the challenges of managing hybrid IT environments.
 It has the following feature sets:

 * **Insight**: Discovery, Monitoring, Utilization, Performance, Reporting, Analytics, Chargeback, and Trending.
 * **Control**: Security, Compliance, Alerting, Policy-Based Resource and Configuration Management.